JasonZ-Git/JasonTechnology/git-books/Daily_Thinking.md

 3 May, 2020
 --------------
-I strongly feel the limitation of **define type** first before using it both in programing language & relational database.
+I strongly feel the limitation of **define type** first before using it both in programming language & relational database.
-In programming language, define type first is unconvenient, as it may be used just once.
+In programming language, define type first is inconvenient, as it may be used just once.
 Similarly, in Database, define the table before using it is a limitation as well.
 Probably good to have a look at no-sql DB system like MongoDB.

 2 May, 2020
 --------------
-Comparision between Java & Swift
+Comparison between Java & Swift
-* Declare varialb & constants
+* Declare variable & constants
   - It is encouraged to declare var without type - This is a convenient feature and used in Java 11
   - let keyword is used as final to java and const to c++
   -  It is not mandatory to add comment to end a line.